 - See a doctor immediately, even if you’re not sure your injuries are serious

-- Don’t sign anything from the insurance company, accept their money, or give them any recorded statement
+- Do not sign anything from the insurance company, accept their money, or give them any recorded statement

-Once you have a professional opinion, you will be in a much better position to decide how to move forward.
+Once you have a professional opinion, you will be much better positioned to decide how to move forward.

-- Medical costs including medication, doctor/hospital visits, tests, X-rays, surgical procedures, and other treatment
+- Medical expenses, including medication, doctor/hospital visits, tests, X-rays, surgical procedures, and other treatment

 - The predicted future cost of treating your injury, if you are not fully recovered yet